thistehneisen/tobook/README.md

 - At the root folder of project, run `npm install` to install dependencies
 - Run `grunt` to start.
 By default, it'll watch the LESS folder and compile to CSS automatically.

+## Development flow

+- Use TDD as much as possible when developing new features
+- Whenever you receive a bug report, write test to replicate that bug first then fix it and run the test suite for that module / group again to verify anything is good
+- Code without tests is considered incomplete